 For example, a fertilizer with a ratio of 10-10-10 contains equal amounts of nitrogen, phosphorus, and potassium.

-Plants need different amounts of nitrogen, phosphorus, and potassium at different stages of growth.
-For example, nitrogen is essential for leaf growth, while phosphorus is important for root development.
+Plants need different amounts of nitrogen, phosphorus, and potassium for varying stages of growth.
+For example, nitrogen is essential for leaf growth, while phosphorus is essential for root development.

 Learn more about NPK Ratio